 Declaration on Children, Youth and Climate Action

-A pledge to uphold priorities identified by children and youth throughout the world.
+A pledge by champion governments to uphold priorities identified by children and youth across the world.

 In 2019, at the 25th Conference of the Parties (COP25) in Madrid, a group of world leaders joined youth activists in a historic moment — to sign an Intergovernmental Declaration on Children, Youth and Climate Action.
 This is the first-of-its-kind commitment to accelerate inclusive, child and youth-centered climate policies and action at national and global levels.